Pinterest Hidden Image

 I highly recommend storing your brownies in the fridge to help them stay fresh for longer.

-They will keep in a sealed container for up to a week in the fridge.
+Store them in a sealed container for up to a week in the fridge.
 But it's absolutely fine to keep them out at room temperature for a day - granted you don't live in a warmer climate!

 Can you freeze no-bake brownies?